QuantumBoseBD1971/pdf-address-editor/README.md

 ## 🚀 Overview

-A desktop tool for visually editing address fields in PDF invoices using a simple, interactive interface.
+A desktop tool for visually editing address fields in PDF invoices using a simple and interactive interface.

 > 🧠 *Inspired by 1952.
 Built on 1971.*